 When you set up your Google account, you probably turned on the auto-syncing feature for Google services.
 But you probably don’t need to update your Google account every 15 minutes, right?
 Turn off auto-sync for apps that you don’t need to be constantly updated, such as email and calendar.
 To turn off auto-sync, go to Settings > Accounts > Accounts & Sync > Data Synchronization, then uncheck the apps you want to stop syncing.

-You can use a third-party app to help you optimize your device’s processes and save power in the process, such as Outbyte Android Care.
+You can use a third-party app to help you optimize your device’s processes and save power in the process.
 It cleans out junk, optimizes your RAM, speeds up your device, and extends your battery life for up to two hours.
 These extra hours are very important especially if you’re out and have no way to recharge.

 If you really need your device to be functioning at its fullest and you need to use a lot of apps, you can buy a power bank or an extra battery pack (for devices with removable battery).